The Ultimate Guide: Best Things To Do In MAUI. Google Map Included

 At the end we were given the opportunity to taste these delicious and sweet pineapples machete cut straight from the field.
 Alexia was our tour guide's little helper so she earned an extra pineapple from uncle Ken...Score!
 Paid off to have a chatter box with us lol.

-Tickets are $65/adult and $55/12 years and under.
+Tickets are $75/adult and $65 for kids 3-12 years of age.
 Whole tour took 1 1/2 hours.
 Bathrooms were available at processing factory and Porta potty available at the field.
 You can only find these delicious pineapples in Maui.
 To order some pineapples or to purchase tickets head on over to https://mauipineappletour.com

 Old Lahaina Luau